nagyist/OLMoE.swift/OLMoE.swift/README.md

 1) Log in to [Apple Developer](https://developer.apple.com).
     To find the Team ID, see: [Locate your team ID](https://developer.apple.com/help/account/manage-your-team/locate-your-team-id/).

+1) Follow and deploy the lambda function as described in the [lambda README](../aws-lambda/README.md)

 1) Rename `BuildConfig/release.example.xcconfig` to `release.xcconfig`.

 1) Populate the `release.xcconfig` file with your API key and endpoint.